qualifiedleads/xandr-ui/README.md

 # AppNexus Co-Pilot

 This platform is an *additional* UI built on top of the Appnexus buy-side API.
-It helps media-buyers optimise campaigns based on [CPA](https://en.wikipedia.org/wiki/Cost_per_action)
+It helps media-buyers optimise campaigns based on [CPA](https://en.wikipedia.org/wiki/Cost_per_action) by automatically collecting the data via API and displays it in a Pivottable.

 ![Optimise your AppNexus campaigns rapidly based on CVR](https://i.imgur.com/NLEiv6f.png)